-Cyclopharm ended the financial year with a strong balance sheet and a cash balance of \$29.25 million, reflecting the capital raising undertaken during the financial year, and ongoing operational cashflows.
-This cash balance ensures the company remains well capitalised to fund the ongoing FDA approval process, the anticipated launch of TechnegasTM into the US market, R&D activities and working capital to fund continuing organic growth.
+Cyclopharm ended the financial year with a strong balance sheet and a cash balance of approximately \$20.30 million, reflecting prudent expense and capital management supported by ongoing operational cashflows.
+This cash balance ensures the Company remains appropriately capitalised to fund its ongoing USFDA approval process, the anticipated launch of TechnegasTM into the US market, R&D activities and working capital to fund continuing organic growth.